sachinsingh45/EasyPick/README.md

 - **GitHub:** sachinsingh45

-*Thank you for checking out Ecomzy!
+*Thank you for checking out EasyPick!
 Happy shopping! 🎉*